ROCm/ROCmValidationSuite/docs/install/install.md

     ./rvs -c conf/gst_single.conf ; Run GST module tests

 Similarly, all RVS module tests can be run using scripts present in folder "/opt/rocm/share/rocm-validation-suite/testscripts/".

+## Reporting

+Test results, errors and verbose logs are printed as terminal output.
+To enable json logging use "-j" command line option.
+The json output file is stored in /var/tmp folder and the name of the file will be printed.